SingaporeMotherhood | Baby & Toddler

 16 weeks per child

-Working mums get 16 weeks of GPML so that you can focus entirely on your precious newborn.
-The 16 weeks typically begin a month before your EDD and continue till Baby is about three months old.
+Working mums get 16 weeks of GPML so that you can focus wholeheartedly on your precious newborn.
+This can begin four weeks before your EDD and continue till Baby is about three months old.
 However, if your employer is agreeable, you may start your maternity leave any time within the four weeks before your EDD, and the final eight weeks can also be spread out over Baby’s first year.

-Working dads get two weeks of GPPL — yes, we want more too!
-But as of now, you can take the two weeks consecutively within Baby’s first 16 weeks.
+Working dads now get four weeks of GPPL — two of the four weeks were not mandatory previously.
+But since 1 April 2025, you can take it in a two- or four-week block within Baby’s first 16 weeks.
 Alternatively, you can take it flexibly within Baby’s first year.
 Just come to a mutual agreement with your employer first.
+Adoptive fathers are also eligible for GPPL if you meet requirements.

 (See also: Support for New Dads – Because They Need Help Too!)